kait-al/Microbiome_SOPs/Amplicon_SOPs/example_scripts/outliers_and_contaminants.md

 write.table(contamdf.prev01, file="contam.prev.01.txt", sep="\t",  quote=F)
 ```

-Now we will determine potential contaminants with on the Frequency mode (based on DNA concentration).
+Now we will determine potential contaminants with the Frequency mode (based on DNA concentration).
 If you don't set a threshold, the default is p < 0.1.
 ```r
 contamdf.freq <- isContaminant(physeq, method="frequency", conc="quant_reading", threshold = 0.05)
 head(contamdf.freq)